HOW STRONGLY I RECOMMEND IT: 7/10

 - "We won't have much luck changing other people's minds if we refuse to change ours."

 📒 Think Again Chapter Summary + Notes

-Chapter 1: A Preacher, a Prosecutor, a Politician, and a Scientist Walk into Your Mind
+A Preacher, a Prosecutor, a Politician, and a Scientist Walk into Your Mind

 - We see other people's behavior while seeing our intention.
-When someone misses a point or needs to rethink their approach, we swiftly recognize that.
+When someone misses the point or needs to rethink their approach, we swiftly recognize that.
 When it comes to our own ideas, we favor feeling right over being right.
 We often don't form second opinions while expecting them from others.

 - Adapting to a changing environment is not something companies do.
 It is something people do.
 Many people become experts in their fields and stay there without changing their stance or knowledge stack.
 The comfort zone makes them vulnerable to change.
-However, the bests adapt to changing environment with their everyday decisions.
+However, the bests adapt to changing environments with their everyday decisions.

 - Preacher-Prosecutor-Politician Mindsets: